gvwilson/thirdbit/_posts/2004/2004-08-28-the-joel-test.md

     <td valign="top">Half marks: <a href="http://www.eclipse.org">Eclipse</a> is a pretty good IDE,
     and the  machines were good enough to run it and the application they were developing at the same time.
-Our server, Pyre, is a little underpowered, but other than <a href="http://pyre.third-bit.com/helium">Helium</a>'s regular build, it's only being used as a CVS/SVN host.</td>
+Our server, Pyre, is a little underpowered, but other than Helium's regular build, it's only being used as a CVS/SVN host.</td>
   </tr>